simulogics/prosperousuniverse-docs/content/wiki/faq/_index.md

 #### What planet should I start on?
 What is a good starter package right now?

 As with most things in this game, it depends.
 There is not a single correct answer.
+Many in the community are willing to share their opinions on the matter, however, so don't hesitate to ask in-game, on the official [discord](https://discord.com/invite/rRbqqRz), or on the [forums](https://com.prosperousuniverse.com).

 #### What is "pirating"?

-Answer here.
+Pirating is when one player picks up a shipping ad and _intentionally_ does not hold up their end of the contract.
+This takes the following forms:

++ For buy/sell ads:
+  - The company paying doesn't fulfill their end of the contract (paying)
+  - The company putting forth material goods doesn't fulfill their end of the contract
++ For shipping ads:
+  - The company requesting the shipping being done doesn't pay
+  - The company doing the shipping fails to deliver, leading to the contents of the shipment being unpacked into their inventory

+Failing to fulfill a contract negatively impacts your reliability rating in game.

 ## Base